drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 where $\text{\ C}_{w}$ and $\text{\ T}_{w}$ are the thermal capacitance and temperature of the water in the heat exchange tank, and
-$R_{cov,nf,w}$ is the convective thermal resistance between the nanofluid and water in the heat exchange tank.
+$R_{cov,nf,w}$ is the convective thermal resistance between the nanofluid and water in the tank.

 The parameters used in the simulation of our modeled system are shown in Table 1.
 Some of the parameters are based on measurement specific to the